 The question of how often to pressure wash your home is one that depends heavily on where your house is located and weather factors around that location.

-Most pros encourage having your house pressure washed every year or, no longer than every 2 years.
+Most pros like Envirowash in Yorktown encourage having your house pressure washed every year or, no longer than every 2 years.

 Any pressure washing company that tells you that more frequent services are needed is just trying to squeeze a little more money out of you.
 However, it’s your home, and if you love how it looks shortly after a cleaning, you can power wash your house many times each year.